lukaspatschil/repl_scooper/README.md

 ## Requirements

 To use the extension it is required to install node.js on your system so it can be used to evaluate to code.
-You must also `require` and install all neccesary `node-packages` in order for them to be used.
+You must also `require` and install all necessary `node-packages` in order for them to be used.

 ## Extension Settings